az-digital/arizona-bootstrap/site/docs/0.0/getting-started/best-practices.md

 ---
 layout: docs
 title: Best practices
-description: Learn about some of the best practices we've gathered from years of working on and using Bootstrap.
+description: Learn about some of the best practices we've gathered from years of working on and using Arizona Bootstrap.
 group: getting-started
 ---

-We've designed and developed Bootstrap to work in a number of environments.
+We've designed and developed {{ site.title }} to work in a number of environments.
 Here are some of the best practices we've gathered from years of working on and using it ourselves.

 {% capture callout %}
 **Heads up!** This copy is a work in progress.